jamesocoder/myProjects/docker/vite_ts/README.md

 There aren't many tutorials out there explaining how Docker and Vite interact with each other when it comes to passing environment variables throughout the build and deployment process.

 Vite doesn't seem to play well with Docker containers.
-It can build just fine from within a container, but using any other command results in an error with Vite being restricted from accessing the vite.config.ts file.
+It can build just fine from within a container, but using any other command results in an error because Vite is restricted from accessing the vite.config.ts file.

-This means we can't use `vite` for HMR when trying to develop with a container; (**TODO**) we'd have to look into using Docker compose's watch feature instead.
+This means we can't use `vite` for Hot Module Replacement when trying to develop with a container; (**TODO**) we'd have to look into using Docker compose's watch feature instead.

 We also can't use `vite preview` to serve built projects either.
 We have to rely on [http-server](https://github.com/http-party/http-server) instead.

 ## Understanding how environment variables are injected

-Docker is capable of injecting variable values at either build time or run time and, when using Vite, it matters when it does so.
-Vite hard-codes any `import.meta.env...` references we have in our code with the values we provide at *build* time.
+Docker is capable of injecting variable values at either build time or run time and when using Vite, it matters when it does so.
+Vite hard-codes any `import.meta.env...` references we have in our code using the values we provide at *build* time.

 With Docker, we can only supply build-time values from within Dockerfiles.
 We can get away with storing our values in a compose.yaml file if we [call for ARGs in our Dockerfile](./Dockerfile) and [provide them within a compose service's `build` element](./compose.yaml).